Visionary Media Group launches record label affiliate, One Vision Music Group, with highly acclaimed artist Kree Harrison

 “At first I didn’t think being on a talent show was ‘me’ at all because I didn’t think I had a TV ready personality,” she says.
 “But the show turned out to be an amazing experience.
 I was grateful that I had spent so many years working in the trenches in the music business, going through the ups and downs because all that prepared me for the crazy, fast paced insulated lifestyle of being on the show.
 Even though I had performed on the Opry stage, I was still green in a lot of ways, and I never worked that hard in my life.
 It was a crucial learning experience, and played a major part in me becoming the artist I am today.”

 One of Kree’s most memorable American Idol performances was her blistering take on “Piece of My Heart,” a classic funk/soul song primarily associated with Janis Joplin’s 1968 version with Big Brother & The Holding Company.
 In a delightful irony, Kree was born at the same hospital as the legendary blues/rock singer – St. Mary’s Hospital in Port Arthur, Texas.

 I’m very proud to be from the same region where greats like her, the Prince of Zydeco Wayne Toups, Mark Chesnutt, Lee Hazlewood, George Jones, and Percy Sledge are from.
 Rumor has it there’s something in the water!
-I’m grateful now to have the opportunity to carry on in that storied tradition and, with Visionary Records, create my best music ever that reflects where I am now in my life.”
+I’m grateful now to have the opportunity to carry on in that storied tradition and, with One Vision, create my best music ever that reflects where I am now in my life.”